fgfl/Udemy_Typescript_2020_Course/section8_decorators.md

 @Logger('LOGGING - PERSON')
 ```

+---

-## Building More Usefull Decorators
+## Building More Useful Decorators

 - Can use decorators to generate HTML string when there is an element with certain id
 - use `_` for an argument if we need the argument in the function, but we are not going to use it.
 It tells Typescript to ignore warning.